pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/aws-deploy-pachyderm.md

 ## 6. Deploy Pachyderm

 You have set up your infrastructure, created your S3 bucket and an AWS Managed PostgreSQL instance, and granted your cluster access to both: you can now finalize your values.yaml and deploy Pachyderm.

-!!!
-Warning "Optional: If you plan to deploy with Console"
-    If you plan to deploy Pachyderm with Console, follow these [additional instructions](../console) and **add the relevant fields in your values.yaml**.

 ### Update Your Values.yaml